robfletcher/grails-gson/readme.md

 * **grails.converters.gson.dateStyle** and **grails.converters.gson.timeStyle** specify the style used to format  `java.util.Date` objects in serialized output.
 See [`GsonBuilder.setDateFormat(int, int)`][24].
 The values should be one of the `int` constants - `SHORT`, `MEDIUM`, `LONG` or `FULL` - from [`java.text.DateFormat`][25].
 Note that Gson does not have a way to specify a _locale_ for the format so [`Locale.US`][26] is always used.
 For more control over the format use _grails.converters.gson.datePattern_ or register a custom `TypeAdapterFactory`.

+## RESTful controllers with GSON

+The GSON plugin includes a scaffolding template for RESTful controllers designed to work with Grails' [resource style URL mappings][27].
+To install the template run:

+    grails install-gson-templates

+This will overwrite any existing file in `src/templates/scaffoldng/Controller.groovy`.
+You can then generate RESTful controllers that use GSON using the normal dynamic or static scaffolding capabilities.

 ## Version history

 ### [1.0.1](https://github.com/robfletcher/grails-gson/issues?milestone=2)